- 1 Rainforestvivs Custom Build Terrarium

 - 3 Monitoring the temperature, humidity, and lighting inside my Rainforest Terrarium

 I really enjoy designing and planting terrariums and bottle gardens.
 Usually, I look for pre-made glass bottles, vases, vivariums, old aquariums, or fish tanks, to use to create and design my indoor gardens.
-However, earlier this year I decided to commission a custom made terrarium, which was designed to fit neatly on top of my sideboard, where it now provides a home, complete with automated care, for some of my orchids.
-In this article, I’ll show you how my Rainforest Terrarium was set up and I’ll explain the thinking behind my design, I hope that this article will help you, if you’re thinking of installing a terrarium of your own.
+However, earlier this year I decided to commission a custom made terrarium, which was designed to fit neatly on top of my sideboard, where it now provides a home, complete with automated care, for some of my orchids that form part of my National Collection.
+In this article, I’ll show you how my Rainforest Terrarium was set up and I’ll explain the thinking behind my design.
+I hope that this article will help you, if you’re thinking of installing a terrarium of your own.

 Rainforestvivs Custom Build Terrarium

 There are a few specialist vivarium builders in the UK, they mostly cater to the herpetology community (‘Herp’ for short), designing tanks for keeping dart frogs and other amphibians and reptiles inside.